 - you can consolidate a Direct Consolidation Loan with another federal student loan into a new Direct Consolidation Loan

 While you can consolidate an FFEL Consolidation Loan by itself, you cannot consolidate a Direct Consolidation Loan by itself.
-You have to have another loan to combine it with.
+You have to have another loan to combine the Direct loan with.

 The interest rate on consolidated student loans is the weighted average of the interest rates of the loans included in the consolidation, rounded up to the next one-eighth of one percentage point.
 Loans with larger balances factor more significantly into your overall interest rate.

-- request the loans included in your consolidation be reported as "paid in full through consolidation" and
+- Request the loans included in your consolidation be reported as “paid in full through consolidation”

 Some of my clients have reported a temporary drop in their credit scores during the Direct Loan Consolidation process.
 However, they said their score increased shortly after that.